kamleshpawar17/MocoNetApp/README.md

 **Note:** If the viewer shows the same image even after uploading the new images, this is because the browser is displaying images from the cache.
 On macOS + google chrome, use cmd+shift+r to bypass cache or use shift+reload-click

-## Dependencies
-Following dependencies must be installed for the GUI to work

-nibabel, gevent, flask, progressbar, nibabel, pydicom, Keras

 ### Alternatively, a self contained docker container is available [here](https://hub.docker.com/r/kamleshp/moconetapp)